MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-web.md

 ---
-title: Learn to how to edit Web UI flows | Microsoft Docs
+title: Learn to how to edit Selenium IDE flows | Microsoft Docs
-description: Learn to how to edit Web UI flows.
+description: Learn to how to edit Selenium IDE flows.
 services: ''
 suite: flow
 documentationcenter: na